KeyboardGecko/Ashes-f2-trading-system/README.md

  The `"[-]"` tag is not displayed by the dialog - you'll see only `"Let me see what you have.".` Choosing this reply will forcefully interrupt the coversation and open trade interface, loading "Vance" shop.

+There's a global vendor price modifier in `AshesTradingSystem.zc`: GLOBAL_PRICE_MULT = 1.
+Change it if you want to make all vendors greedy.

 Refer to TRADERS and TRADEITEMS lumps for detailed information.